keniaparmi9/Enhancing-credit-scoring-using-non-traditional-data-using-machine-learning/README.md

 All datasets were cleaned, merged, and engineered to produce the final dataset used for training and evaluation.

-> *Note: All data used were anonymized or simulated to respect user privacy and adhere to data governance policies.*

 ## ⚙️ Workflow

 1. **Data Collection & Cleaning**